AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Electrical and Computer Engineering
     institution: The University of Texas at Austin
     year: 2023 (Expected)
   - course: MSc in Computer Science